-Due to MoDOT's increased efforts, as requested by FHWA, inactive projects have declined from 4.3 percent in 2011 to 0.8 percent (\$6.9 million) in 2014.
-For the fourth quarter of federal fiscal year 2014, Missouri's inactive projects were below FHWA's national goal of 2 percent.
+Due to MoDOT's increased efforts, inactive projects have declined from 2.9 percent in 2012 to 0.2 percent (\$1.9 million) in the second quarter of 2015.
+For the second quarter of federal fiscal year 2015, Missouri's inactive projects were below FHWA's national goal of 2 percent and below the national total inactive percentage of 1.1 percent.
 MoDOT's continued efforts to identify projects that will potentially become inactive in the coming months and taking any necessary actions on those projects has ensured the funds committed to projects are valid.